 Prof. Emo Welzl and Prof. Bernd Gärtner

-This document contains guidelines for students that plan to participate in a seminar offered by members of CADMO.
-The goal of these guidelines is to make the seminar a pleasing experience for all participants.
+This document contains rules and guidelines for students that plan to participate in a seminar offered by members of CADMO.
+The goal of these is to make the seminar a pleasing experience for all participants.

 Please read this document carefully before starting to prepare your talk.
 There are a few formal requirements at the beginning; please make sure that you understand them, in order to avoid later surprises.

 Admission (this paragraph is relevant for the Seminar of Theoretical Computer Science (Mittagsseminar) only).
 This is a joint research seminar of several theory groups.
 Speakers as well as the audience mostly consist of professors, postdocs, and doctoral students.
 We welcome master students who want to take this seminar for credit and satisfy the formal admission criteria as published in the course catalog; however, participation is only recommended to students with excellent performance.
 Please take this very seriously: this is a seminar in which the audience expects to learn from your talk.
 Some listeners may already know something about the topic and ask in-depth questions about aspects of it.
 Others who are not familiar with the topic will ask questions if explanations are not sufficiently clear.
 Excellent students may view this seminar as a challenge (it is intended as such from our side), but failure to answer the questions of the audience appropriately can also result in unfortunate outcomes, including a failing grade for the presentation.
 Additional rules apply as outlined on this page.

 Language and duration of the talk.
 Your talk is expected to be in English by default (but German is an option also in the Mittagsseminar).
 The talk should be 45 minutes long, and this is a hard limit.
 A presentation of a Master / Bachelor thesis should only last 30 minutes.

 Attendance.
 You must attend all talks of the seminar.
 If your are absent for some important reason, please provide according documents.